echoesactiii/transflare/README.md

 # TransFlare

-A bat signal for marginal groups - if you find in trouble, use this application to call for help.
+A bat signal for marginal groups - if you find yourself in trouble, use this application to call for help.

 Things we're thinking about